toblaroni/wordle-java/README.md

+# Implementation of wordle in java

-# Coursework 1
+Coursework 1 of object oriented programming.
+Learning to use java.

-Put all of the files for Coursework 1 in this directory.

-If the coursework specification gives you instructions for how to organise your files, please follow those instructions precisely.